Redeemer Presbyterian Church

-PCA's Redeemer Presbyterian Church is a church located in New York City, founded in 1989 by Timothy J. Keller, who retired as pastor in July 2017.
+Redeemer Presbyterian Church is a church located in New York City, founded in 1989 by Timothy J. Keller, who retired as pastor in July 2017.
+It is part of the Presbyterian Church in America.
 The family of Redeemer churches includes Redeemer Downtown, Redeemer West Side, Redeemer East Side, Redeemer Lincoln Square, and Redeemer East Harlem.
 Christianity Today called Redeemer "one of Manhattan's most vital congregations."